thepyguide/thepyguide.github.io/docs/control-structures/logical-operations.md

-# 3.1.
+# 3.3.
 Logical Operations
-In this brief section, we'll learn how this data type is useful to us and how we can produce some "logical operations" that either evaluate to "True" or "False".
+In [section 3.1.
+Basic Conditionals](../control-structures/conditionals.md), we learned about `if` and `else` constructs that are used to perform operation on some condition.

+In this section, we'll learn about logical operations that are used to manipulate the conditions in `if` statements.

 ## The boolean type
 In the [section 2.1.
 Variables and Data Types](../fundamentals/variables-and-data-types), we learned about the "boolean data type" which is referred to as `bool` in Python.

 For a recap, `bool` data type is used to represent a boolean value which in turn, means either True or False.
+Result of logical operations is a boolean value.

 ## Basic logical operations
 Let us understand this with an example, if we have a variable `age` representing the age